jtreeves/salesforce_certification_calculator/README.md

 ## Inspiration

 I've taken a few Salesforce certification exams in my day, and I was always annoyed that even though Salesforce provides you with your score on a given section, it refuses to provide you with a simple cumulative score.
 It does tell you if you passed of failed, but it would be useful to know by exactly how much.
 I created this module to give users a simple way to achieve that for themselves.

+## Features

+- Archive of files with key details for 21 current exams, including their sections and weights
+- File reading functionality
+- User interface for the CLI to provide prompts to walk user through the input process
+- Methods for calculating the cumulative total and for walking the user through all stages of data collection

 ## Requirements